Overview

 What are the core courses?
 What is their purpose?

-A constitutive part of the Studium Individuale is the specifically designed academic core, the intellectual backbone of the program.
-Each semester, one core course is taken.
-They are interdisciplinary, of high intensity, and taught in English.
-Here, particular emphasis is paid to learning and practicing important academic skills, such as close reading, convincing oral presentations, essay writing and working in teams.
-Choosing the major in Studium Individuale implies also choosing these core courses.
+A constitutive part of Studium Individuale is the specifically designed academic core consisting of 7 modules, which make up the intellectual backbone of the programme.
+Each semester, one core course is taken (with the exception of the first semester, where 2 courses are taken).
+The courses are interdisciplinary, of high intensity, and taught in English.
+Here, particular emphasis is paid to learning and practicing important academic skills, such as close reading, convincing oral presentations, essay writing and collaborative work.
+Choosing Studium Individuale means also choosing these mandatory core courses.

-The overarching theme addressed in all courses of our core is ”modern freedom”.
+The overarching theme addressed in all courses of our core is “modern freedom.”
 Students are engaging in central questions that are crucial for both understanding and taking action in the contemporary world: What is valid knowledge?
 How can we understand and evaluate historical change?
-How can we identify problems that matter to people?
 What are possibilities for, limits to and consequences of action?
 How can we use our (academic) freedom to make a meaningful difference in the world?

 How does the freedom of choice work exactly?
 Are there any limitations?

-The Studium Individuale allows you to study questions that you are interested in and want to explore in depth.
-You are asked to take courses from different fields and to consciously make meaningful connections across the different courses that you take.
-This is what we mean when we say that the Studium Individuale is an interdisciplinary program.
+The Studium Individuale major allows students to study questions that they are interested in and want to explore in depth.
+Students are asked to take courses from different fields and to consciously make meaningful connections across the different courses.
+This is what we mean when we say that the Studium Individuale is an interdisciplinary programme.
+For example, if you are interested in climate change Studium Individuale allows you to explore that through Political Science, Economics, Psychology, Sustainability Science, and more, giving you a variety of different disciplinary perspectives on one issue.

-The rationale of the Studium Individuale is, in other words, not to simply study a number of different subjects alongside each other, but to draw together contents and approaches from different fields to explore your own questions.
+The rationale of Studium Individuale is, in other words, not to simply study a number of different subjects alongside each other, but to draw together contents and approaches from different fields to explore relevant questions.
+Students carve out their own unique study path to satisfy their own academic and intellectual interests.

-For the formal rules, please take a look at the “Fachspezifischen Anlage”, the officially binding document that specifies formal curricular requirements of the Studium Individuale.
+The only compulsory requirements of Studium Individuale are the 7 Core Modules and the 3 Leuphana Semester modules.
+For the formal regulations, please take a look at the “Fachspezifische Anlage,” the officially binding document that specifies formal curricular requirements of the Studium Individuale.
+For legal purposes, this is only available in German.

 Fachspezifische Anlage (FSA)